scuttlerobot/SCUTTLE/software/scripts/README.md

-# BEAGLEBONE SUBFOLDER README:
+# SCRIIPTS SUBFOLDER README:

-This folder links to the latest beaglebone image for SCUTTLE project.
+These are linux scripts to run on your beaglebone blue after installing the proper debian image.

 ## Beaglebone Image:
 Please navigate to the "releases" tab of this github to download the latest image.